 \section{Introduction}

-The theory of Optimal Transport \cite{v1,v2} is used in a multitude of applications ranging from economy, statistics, cosmology, geometric optics and meterology to more recent applications in data processing (see the surveys \cite{s-d---,so}).
+The theory of Optimal Transport \cite{v1,v2} is used in a multitude of applications ranging from economics, statistics, cosmology, geometric optics and meteorology to more recent applications in data sciences (including machine learning, vision, graphics and imaging; see \cite{so,m-p,s-d---}).
 In the last years there has been a flurry of numerical work applying the Sinkhorn algorithm \cite{s} (aka the Iterative Proportional Fitting Procedure \cite{r}) as a fast and efficient way of computing approximations to optimal transport maps, or equivalently, solutions to certain geometric Monge-Ampère type equations.
 This is motivated by applications to machine learning \cite{cu} (concerning optimal transport in Euclidean $\R^{n})$ and computer graphics and image processing \cite{s-d---} (where the general setting of optimal transport on Riemannian manifolds is considered).
-The key advantage of the Sinkhorn algorithm in this context is its favorable large-scale computational properties (parallelization, quadratic complexity, linear time convergence, etc \cite{b-g-c-N}).
+The key advantage of the Sinkhorn algorithm in this context is its favorable large-scale computational properties (parallelization, linear time convergence, etc \cite{b-g-c-N}).

-The main aim of the present paper is to show that, in the large-scale limit, the Sinkhorn algorithm converges towards the solution of a parabolic PDE of Monge-Ampère type, which, incidentally, previously has appeared in \cite{s-s,k-s-w,ki} and is called the \emph{parabolic optimal transport equation }in \cite{k-s-w}.
+The main aim of the present paper is to show that, in a large-scale limit, the Sinkhorn algorithm converges towards the solution of a parabolic PDE of Monge-Ampère type, which, incidentally, previously has appeared in \cite{s-s,k-s-w,ki} and is called the \emph{parabolic optimal transport equation }in \cite{k-s-w}.
 The convergence is shown with explicit error estimates.
-This leads, in particular, to an algorithmic approximation of the potential of the optimal transport map with explicit bounds on the time-complexity of the construction and the approximation errors introduced by the discretization.
+This leads, in particular, to the first constructive approximation of the potential of the optimal transport map with explicit bounds on the time-complexity of the construction \emph{and} the approximation errors introduced by the discretization.